 Working Towards becoming a Registered Scientist

-If you’re a science undergraduate that is on or has completed a year in industry, or if you’re a graduate in your first science job, the Working Towards RSci handbook can help you connect your experience in the workplace to what’s expected of a professional scientist.
+If you’re a science undergraduate that is on a year in industry, an apprentice, or a graduate starting your scientific career, the Working Towards RSci handbook can help you connect your experience in the workplace to what’s expected of a registered scientist.

 Applicants for RSci are expected to provide evidence of their competences: skills gained through experience alongside learning.
 Because it takes more than a qualification to become a registered professional scientist, Working Towards RSci handbook has been designed to support you.

 The Working Towards RSci handbook details the standards and competences expected of a full Registered Scientist to provide a framework for you to build and develop your workplace skills.
 It gives you the tools to identify where to improve and grow your experience.